B0und/WaifuFileSort/README.md

 <h1 align="center"> Waifu File Sort </h1> <br>

-Originally designed to sort various anime pictures, until I realised you could use it for any files.
+Originally designed to sort through various anime pictures, until I realised you could use it for **any** files, but the project name will stay the same.

 <p align="center">
   ack